College Enrichment Programme –

-How does JCC Extra work?
+How does the enrichment programme work? –

-- Help you develop new and important skills
+- Develop new and important skills

-- Stretch and challenge you academically
+- Stretch and challenge academically

 - Build up an effective experience portfolio

-- Enhance your UCAS personal statement
+- Enhance UCAS personal statements

 - Spark a new interest

-- Meet new people, try new things and have fun!
+- Meet new people, try new things, and have fun!

-Clubs and Societies.
+Clubs and Societies –

-- Debating Society
+- Gaming Society

 - Duke of Edinburgh Award